5 Important Questions to Answer When Getting a Basement Dehumidifier

 ● Defective gutters.
 If the gutters on your roof are damaged, they may not direct rainwater away properly.
 The dripping water accumulates in one spot and can find its way to your basement.

 If the moisture problem is from the above sources, you need to get a plumber to fix them right away.
-As most homeowners have discovered, early detection and fixing of such issues put an end to the moisture problem in their basements.
+As most homeowners have discovered, early detection and fixing of such issues can put an end to the moisture problem in their basements.

 However, if you still have a moisture problem and none of the mentioned sources is the cause, then you are likely dealing with high humidity.